Maatouch/Random_Wikipedia_Article/README.md

 # Random wiki fetcher

-This script aims to fetch random wikipedia articles depending on user interactions.
+This script aims to fetch random wikipedia articles depending on the user's interactions.
-The user will get random wikipedia articles and can choose to
+The user will get random articles summaries and can choose to read the full article on the browser.

 ## Prerequisites

-We will use wikipedia module to interact with the API
+We will use wikipedia package to interact with the API

 ```
 pip install wikipedia